DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/10 Show and Hide the Popup/15 Using DxPopupService.md

-Opening popups using [services](https://angular.dev/guide/di/creating-injectable-service) is a common practice in Angular libraries.
-DevExtreme Popup allows you to use `DxPopupService` to initiate popups directly from .ts files without involving any template code.
+To use [services](https://angular.dev/guide/di/creating-injectable-service) for popup opening is a common practice in Angular libraries.
+DevExtreme Popup allows you to use `DxPopupService` to initiate popups directly from .ts files without involving a template code.

 `DxPopupService` is imported from `'devextreme-angular/ui/popup'` and functions as a typical Angular service.
 The service has one method, `open`, which takes two arguments: